rijnb/evernote-to-obsidian/README.md

 - Create an output directory for the resulting Markdown files and attachements.

-- Execute `evernote-to-obsidian.sh <output-dir> <enex-file>`, where you specify the output directory and the `.enex` file on the commandline.
+- Execute `evernote-to-obsidian.sh <output-dir> <enex-file> [tags-hierarchy.txt]`,
+where you specify the output directory and the `.enex` file on the commandline.
+You can also convert multiple files at once.

 - After the conversion ends, start Obsidian and open the directory called `notes` as your vault (or the directory with the name of the notebook, depending on whether you want to add more notebooks later, or not).

-## Converting multiple files
+## Usage

-Converting multiple ENEX files is simply done with commands like `find` and `xargs`.
-For example:
+For the latest usage info, type:

 ```
-find . -name "*.enex" -print0 | xargs -0 -n1 -I{} evernote-to-obsidian-converter.sh output {} ~/source/rijnb/evernote-to-obsidian/personal_tags_hierarchy.txt
+evernote-to-obsidian.sh

 ```

 ## Tweaking the conversion